 - Meanwhile, in a blender, combine the glaze ingredients; cover and process until smooth.
 Cover and refrigerate 1 cup for gravy.
 Brush turkey with some of the remaining glaze.
 Add 1/2 in. of hot water to the roasting pan.

-- Bake 2-1/2 to 3 hours longer or until a meat thermometer reads 180° for the turkey and 165° for the stuffing, basting two to three times with glaze and occasionally with pan drippings (cover loosely with foil if turkey browns too quickly).
+- Bake 2-1/2 to 3 hours longer or until a thermometer reads 180° for the turkey and 165° for the stuffing, basting two to three times with glaze and occasionally with pan drippings (cover loosely with foil if turkey browns too quickly).
 Discard any unused basting glaze.

 - Cover and bake additional stuffing, for 30-40 minutes.
 Uncover; bake 10 minutes longer or until lightly browned.
 Cover turkey and let stand for 20 minutes before removing stuffing and carving turkey.